openkraken/website/docs/guide/basic/layout.en-US.md

 5. [Grid Layout](https://developer.mozilla.org/zh-CN/docs/Learn/CSS/CSS_layout/Grids)
 6. [Multiple column layout](https://developer.mozilla.org/zh-CN/docs/Learn/CSS/CSS_layout/Multiple-column_Layout)

-Kraken supports the first three layout methods that are currently mainstream in web development.
+Kraken supports the first three layout methods that are currently mainstream in Web development.
 The following is an example of how to use them.
 (For a more detailed introduction to CSS layout capabilities, please refer to this [document](https://developer.mozilla.org/zh-CN/docs/Learn/CSS/CSS_layout/Introduction))

 ## Flow Layout

-If you do not use any CSS styles to change the layout of the labels, the labels in the page will be displayed according to the normal layout flow.
+If no CSS styles are used to change the layout of the labels, the labels in the page will be displayed according to the normal layout flow.

 All tags are divided into [Block-level](https://developer.mozilla.org/zh-CN/docs/Web/HTML/Block-level_elements) (such as `<div>`) and [ Inline](https://developer.mozilla.org/zh-CN/docs/Web/HTML/Inline_elements) (such as `<span>`) two display types, at the same time you can pass the CSS [display property](https: //developer.mozilla.org/zh-CN/docs/Web/CSS/display) Change the default display type of the label.